 Around 40% of household water is typically used outdoors, and in some locations in Australia the proportion is much higher.
 Using water conservation techniques in the garden saves money, time and effort and benefits the natural environment.

-The many easy ways to reduce outdoor water use follow the principles of water efficient garden design and include choosing plants adapted to the local climate, improving the condition and moisture retention of soil, maintaining the garden, and using water-saving garden products and efficient irrigation systems (see the appendix Landscaping and garden design).
+The many easy ways to reduce outdoor water use follow the principles of water efficient garden design and include choosing plants adapted to the local climate, improving the condition and moisture retention of soil, maintaining the garden, and using water-saving garden products and efficient irrigation systems (see Landscaping and garden design).

 Toilets that use no water for flushing can have lower environmental impacts than water efficient toilets and even recycling wastewater.
 Waterless toilets or ‘dry sanitation’ systems do not use water to treat or transport human excreta.
 If appropriately designed, they conserve precious water resources and avoid disposal of effluent and pollutants into waterways and the general environment.
 They can also save money on water bills.